Model

 ):

-Initialize weights with kaiming normal in fan_out mode and bias to 0
+Initialize module weights with kaiming normal in fan_out mode and bias to 0

 VAE

 The latent neurons are probabilistic, i.e., they are sampled following a distribution.
-The reparameterization trick provides the means to allow backpropagation by externalizing the sampling noise.
+The reparameterization trick provides the means to allow backpropagation through these probabilistic neurons by externalizing the sampling noise.

 source